jnnanav-aws/aws-iot-edukit-tutorials/workshop/content/Blinky hello world/Device provisioning/_index.en.md

 * The script uses the [Microchip TrustPlatform tools](https://github.com/MicrochipTech/cryptoauth_trustplatform_designsuite) to read the manifest file from disk, verify that the contents have not been altered (tampered), and registers the microchip (secure element) using a [just-in-time registration](https://aws.amazon.com/blogs/iot/just-in-time-registration-of-device-certificates-on-aws-iot/) process and the microchip manufacturer's Certificate Authoritiy (CA).
     * During the registration process, the AWS IoT creates a thing, creates a device certificate and attaches it to the thing, creates a secure policy and attaches it to the certificate, and adds the AWS IoT MQTT broker endpoint address to the device's firmware configuration.

+Complete the following steps to register your AWS IoT EduKit with AWS IoT Core:
+1. Connect your AWS IoT EduKit to your host machine.
+Be sure that the device is powered on -- if you flashed the firmware from the Getting Started tutorial, your device will make a quiet clicking sound when it's powered on.
-Issue the following commands in the [PlatformIO CLI terminal window](prerequisites.html#open-the-platformio-cli-terminal-window) to run the registration helper script:
+1. Issue the following commands in the [PlatformIO CLI terminal window](prerequisites.html#open-the-platformio-cli-terminal-window) to run the registration helper script:

 ```bash
 cd Blinky-Hello-World